Franklin D. Roosevelt: Racial views and civil rights

 First Lady Eleanor Roosevelt vocally supported efforts designed to aid the African American community, including the Fair Labor Standards Act, which helped boost wages for nonwhite workers in the South.
 In 1941, Roosevelt established the Fair Employment Practices Committee (FEPC) to implement Executive Order 8802, which prohibited racial and religious discrimination in employment among defense contractors.
 The FEPC was the first national program directed against employment discrimination, and it played a major role in opening up new employment opportunities to nonwhite workers.
 During World War II, the proportion of African American men employed in manufacturing positions rose significantly.
 In response to Roosevelt's policies, African Americans increasingly defected from the Republican Party during the 1930s and 1940s, becoming an important Democratic voting bloc in several Northern states.

-Japanese Americans

-The attack on Pearl Harbor raised concerns among the public regarding the possibility of sabotage by Japanese Americans.
-This suspicion was fed by long-standing racism against Japanese immigrants and the findings of the Roberts Commission, which concluded that the attack on Pearl Harbor had been assisted by Japanese spies.
+Following the attack on Pearl Harbor, concerns about the possibility of sabotage by Japanese Americans were fed by long-standing racism against Japanese immigrants and the findings of the Roberts Commission, which concluded that the attack on Pearl Harbor had been assisted by Japanese spies.
 On February 19, 1942, Roosevelt signed Executive Order 9066, which relocated 110,000 Japanese-American citizens and immigrants, most of whom lived on the Pacific Coast.
-They were forced to liquidate their properties and businesses and interned in hastily built camps in interior, harsh locations.
+They were forced to liquidate their properties and businesses and interned in hastily built camps in interior, remote locations.
 Roosevelt delegated the decision for internment to Secretary of War Stimson, who in turn relied on the judgment of Assistant Secretary of War John J. McCloy.
 The Supreme Court upheld the constitutionality of the executive order in the 1944 case of Korematsu v.
 United States.
-A much smaller number of German and Italian citizens were arrested or placed into internment camps.
-Unlike Japanese Americans, however, they were not sent to them on the sole basis of racial ancestry.
+A much smaller number of German and Italian citizens were arrested or placed into internment camps, but not on the sole basis of racial ancestry.
+After Pearl Harbor, Eleanor Roosevelt spoke out against Japanese-American prejudice, warning against the "great hysteria against minority groups."
+She also privately opposed her husband's Executive Order 9066.
+She was widely criticized for her defense of Japanese-American citizens, including a call by the Los Angeles Times that she be "forced to retire from public life" over her stand on the issue.

+Religious views and ethics